ukangur/CN/README.md

-Code repository for the paper: \
+Code and data repository for the paper: \
 "Who Checks the Checkers?
 Exploring Source Credibility in Twitter’s Community Notes" by Uku Kangur, Roshni Chakraborty and Rajesh Sharma
 ===